 Make Protein Count

 Young men need protein to fuel developing muscles.
-Choose low-fat protein sources.
 Eat less red meat and more chicken, turkey and pork.
 Eat fish at least two times a week.
-Regularly eat plant-based proteins such as tofu, beans and peas.
+Regularly eat plant-based proteins such as tofu, beans and lentils.

 Add in Healthy Fats